Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ## Turn Tracker

 We can make the Roll20 Turn Tracker a little more useful for playing with Hero's 12-segment turns using token actions.
 Make a new character called "Turn Token" or something similar.
 You can leave it as-is, but I'd suggest giving it a 12 Dexterity.
-Assign its avatar to some kind of informative image such at the clock face below.
-Drag it to the map to create a token.
-There you can give it a Nameplate name such as "Phase."
+Give it an approprate avatar image such as the clock face below.
+Drag it avatar to the map to create a token.
+There you I suggest giving it a Nameplate name such as "Phase."

 ![Hero Clock Token](/HeroSystem6eHeroic/images/HeroClockToken.png)